szalovszky/osu-collection-exporter/README.md

 # osu-collection-exporter

 Exports osu! collections into a list of maps and links to beatmaps.
 All operations are performed locally within your browser and is never uploaded anywhere.
+It avoids making calls to the osu!
+API by using the osu!.db beatmap cache as its source of beatmap data.

 NOTE: The FileReader API has a file size limit that varies between browsers (For instance: 231 MB on Chrome) so be wary of large osu!.db files